EmbeddedPi/udpClientLED/README.md

 udpClientLED
 ============

 A status indicator plugin for a Minecraft server.
-The minecraft server can be any machine running a java based Minecraft server such as Bukkit or Spigot.
+The Minecraft server can be any machine running a java based server such as Bukkit or Spigot.
 Status messages are sent from this plugin to a RaspberryPi running the udpServerLED executable jar that needs to be paired with this software.

 The combined application displays the status of a Minecraft server on external LEDs using Raspberry Pi GPIO pins.